After border row, India, China plan counter-terror drills to build trust

 China says it faces a threat from Islamists in its far western region of Xinjiang, some of whom it says have received training overseas, including in Pakistan and Afghanistan.

 But China remains a close ally of Pakistan and says it supports and appreciates Islamabad's efforts to fight terrorism.
-China declined a previous Indian proposal to hold exercises in the Rajasthan desert, which also shares a border with Pakistan.
+China declined a previous Indian proposal to hold exercises in Rajasthan, which also shares a border with Pakistan.

 The large armies of India and China, who fought a brief war in 1962, have limited interaction and the exercises themselves are nowhere near the scale and sophistication of India's annual war games with the United States involving thousands of naval, army and air force personnel.